Find Relief for Atopic Dermatitis Symptoms at Barrett & Geiss in Granville and Lancaster

-Atopic dermatitis is one of the most common forms of eczema.
+Atopic dermatitis is one of the most common eczema types.
 What is known about this disorder is that in babies as young as six months, the immune system becomes overactive, which affects the skin.
 Atopic dermatitis affects people regardless of race and can last throughout adulthood.
 Scientists have isolated a genetic component, but it’s not shown to be the case in all people affected by this type of eczema.

-Skin affected by atopic dermatitis becomes inflamed and itchy Scratching causes greater inflammation, and even infection and scarring; rashes may form as well.
+Atopic dermatitis typically leads to inflamed and itchy skin.
+It can also cause scaly and itchy rashes.
+Scratching causes greater inflammation, and even infection and scarring; rashes may form as well.
 Breakouts can range from mild to severe and are typified by scales, bumps, and swelling.

-The board-certified dermatologists at Barrett & Geiss are skilled in treating atopic dermatitis and its associated infections.
+The board-certified dermatologists at Barrett & Geiss Dermatology are skilled in treating atopic dermatitis and its associated infections.
+We can help reduce severe itching and skin rashes while preventing long-term eczema complications.
 Contact our offices in Lancaster or Granville, Ohio to schedule a free consultation.

 Atopic Dermatitis FAQs

-Regardless of this mystery, it’s at best an irritating condition and at worst extremely painful.
+Regardless of this mystery, atopic dermatitis is at best an irritating condition and at worst extremely painful.

 There are some definite triggers that can cause atopic dermatitis to flare up.
 Dry or improperly cared-for skin, heat and sweating, skin irritants, allergies, and even stress can cause symptoms of atopic dermatitis.
 Dry and/or humid weather can affect the skin and trigger breakouts.